heiner/heiner.github.com/_drafts/random-samples.md

     <tt>random.randrange(start, stop[, step])</tt> version, but we
     will use the one-argument version of `randrange` here.

-Some candidates want some explanation of the terms: "uniform" means every entry of the array has the same chance of being sampled;
+Some candidates want an explanation of the terms: "uniform" means every entry of the array has the same chance of being sampled;
-"without replacement" means elements are discarded after being sampled and cannot be sampled again (in the "urn model", the balls taken out of the urn are not being put back into the urn, so they are not being replaced).
+"without replacement" means elements are discarded after being sampled and cannot be sampled again: in the "urn model", the balls taken out of the urn are not being put back into the urn, so they are not being replaced.

-This opens the door to a first clarification: What is a "same element" for the purpose of this question?
+This opens the door to another question: What is a "same element" for the purpose of this question?
 It's overall more interesting if there's no object equality check a la `__eq__` in Python here but instead all elements of the array can be assumed to be unique.
 This also